NYPD, FBI disrupt alleged plot to kill a Palestinian activist - The Pulse of NH

 (NEW YORK) -- The NYPD and the FBI said they have disrupted an alleged plot to kill a Palestinian activist, according to law enforcement officials and unsealed court documents.

 Authorities arrested Alexander Heifler in Hoboken on Thursday night on charges of unlawfully possessing and unlawfully making firearms.
-He is also accused of plotting to "go after" activist Nerdeen Kiswani, co-founder of Within Our Lifetime, who is an organizer of many of the pro-Palestinian protests in New York City.
+He is also accused of plotting to "go after" activist Nerdeen Kiswani, co-founder of Within Our Lifetime, who is an organizer of many of the pro-Palestinian protests in New York City, according to authorities.

-Kiswani is not identified by name in the criminal complaint, but she posted on social media the FBI informed her she was the alleged target.
+Kiswani is not identified by name in the criminal complaint, but she posted on social media that the NYPD informed her she was the alleged target.

+"Late last night the FBI Joint Terrorism Task Force informed me that a plot against my life that was 'about to' take place, and that agents had conducted an operation in Hoboken related to this plot," Kiswani wrote in a post on X.

+She said "for months," some organizations and politicians "have encouraged violence against my family and me.
+I will have more to say as additional details come to light.
+I will not stop speaking up for the people of Palestine."

 Copyright © 2026, ABC Audio.
 All rights reserved.